 So today’s guest post is about layovers with kids, and how to handle them with (or without) little ones.
 The writer is Alex who blogs at Inspire a Better Life.
 He lives in Sydney, Australia.

-I am so excited to be hosting our Family Travel Bloggers July collaboration- the best family beach vacations around the world.
+I am so excited to be hosting our Family Travel Bloggers collaboration- the best family beach vacations around the world.
 You all know I love my beach vacations – Florida, Atlantic City, Hawaii!
-And of course my best beach essentials!
-So I am super excited to be sharing anecdotes from other bloggers about their favorite sandy vacation spots!
+And of course I love sharing my best beach essentials!
+So I am super excited to be sharing all these great family beach vacation destinations!

 I am so excited to have another guest author today – Divya from Eat, Teach, Blog!
 I “met” Divya through a Facebook Social Media group and her site caught my eye because she often writes about travel, lives in a teeny tiny town (which I found interesting) and is like me, a former teacher.
 When I saw her series on a recent European River Cruise, I actually invited her to submit her story for the Momma To Go readers.